Homotopy Theoretic and Categorical Models of Neural Information Networks: Categorical Hopfield dynamics

-where $W_{jk}$ are the real-valued connection strengths, $\theta_j$ are constant external inputs, and $(\cdot)_+=\max\{ 0, \cdot \}$ is the threshold function.
+is the threshold function that introduces the non-linearities in the equation.
 For a detailed analysis of the dynamics of the continuum Hopfield networks see \cite{CuGeMo}, \cite{CuLaMo}, \cite{MoCurto}.

-Here we consider a version of the Hopfield networks dynamics that can be formulated in a categorical setting and that can be applied to the setting of Gamma spaces that we described in the previous section.
+Here we consider a version of the Hopfield networks dynamics that can be formulated in a categorical setting and that can be applied to the setting of categories of network summing functors that we described in the previous sections.